-Whether you're coming from a community college, other four-year institution or schooling abroad, we hope to provide maximum value for previously earned credits with minimum hassles, thanks to our excellent advisement and support services.
+Whether you’re coming from a community college, another four-year institution or schooling abroad, we hope to provide maximum value for previously earned credits.
+Our excellent advisement and support services make it easy to become a Laker!

 If you have earned at least 12 credit hours at another college or university, following graduation from high school, we consider you a transfer student.
-If enrolling with 24 or fewer credits, or no more than two full-time semesters completed, you may apply as an undecided major; to be considered you must complete an area of concentration form.
-All other applicants need to apply for an available major.
-If you apply Regular Decision, we encourage applying by January 15 (priority date) for the fall semester and before October 15 (priority date) for the spring.
-After these dates, all applicants are considered on a space-available basis.
+If enrolling with 24 or fewer credits, or no more than two full-time semesters completed, you may apply as an undecided major.
+All other applicants need to select a major when applying.

-While no exact formula for college acceptance exists, we can tell you that grades, test scores and essays are crucial in our decision — but we also look for more in our applicants.
+While no exact formula for college acceptance exists, we can tell you that your success in coursework as reflected by your cumulative transfer GPA weighs into our decision — but we also look for more in our applicants.
 We search for students who are doers, makers, leaders and thinkers.

 - A cumulative grade point average of 2.3 if you have completed 24+ hours for most majors.